Sharansebastian/Privileged-Access-Management-PAM-Lab-with-HashiCorp-Vault/README.md

 By the end, you've hands-on demonstrated all four PAM pillars in a real, running system: vaulting a credential instead of leaving it in plain text, retrieving it through a controlled interface instead of direct access, issuing just-in-time, expiring access instead of standing permanent access, and generating a genuine audit log of every access event — the same core architecture CyberArk implements at enterprise scale.

+Note: Eventually you'll get angry trying this project, even i got. but trying out this will give you a experience.

 ## Step 1 — Install HashiCorp Vault

 On Windows: